PacificBiosciences/PacBioFileFormats/DataSet.rst

 -------------------------------------

 The following table lists the DataSet subclasses defined by the XSD and their associated ``MetaType`` values and expected filename suffix strings.
-While technically the information conveyed by the ``Metatype`` and suffix is redundant, it is useful for some downstream consuming tools, and to be fully compliant with this specification all three should be consistent.
+While technically the information conveyed by the ``MetaType`` and suffix is redundant, it is useful for some downstream consuming tools, and to be fully compliant with this specification all three should be consistent.